FrankLawrence/Obsidian-Vault/University/Thesis/Thesis Outline.md

 The Domain Name System (DNS), a system born in the 1980s designed to translate human-readable domains into IP addresses, was never built with security as a primary concern.
 As the Internet grew, so did the number and sophistication of attacks targeting its infrastructure and end users.
-One such attack is distributed denial-of-service (DDoS) attacks, which aim to overwhelm open services with traffic, have become increasingly common and powerful.
+One such attack is distributed denial-of-service ([[DDoS Attack]]) attacks, which aim to overwhelm open services with traffic, have become increasingly common and powerful.
 DNS is particularly attractive in this regard because it has the potential of creating responses that are significantly larger than the original queries, often referred to as an \textit{amplification attack}.

 There are two main types of DNS servers that attackers typically exploit in these scenarios: open recursive DNS resolvers and authoritative name servers.